Universal abundance fluctuations across microbial communities, tropical forests, and urban populations: Model and Data

 In contrast to the static predictions from most deterministic models, the data in Fig.1B shows that population abundances continue to fluctuate in time.
 Furthermore, the strength of these fluctuations differs between the three systems with the largest fluctuations observed in the microbiome.
 To quantify the strength of fluctuations, we measured the logarithmic fold-change in abundance over a time interval $\Delta t$, defined as

 where $x_i(t)$ denotes the (relative) abundance of a species/sector $i$ at time $t$.
 The empirical distribution of logarithmic fold-change or the Logarithmic Fold-change Distribution (LFD) is shown for a single species/sector from each system in Fig.1C.
-The comparison with the fit of the logarithmic fold-change by the normal distribution (equivalent to fitting fold-change by the lognormal distribution) illustrates that fluctuations cannot be understood as an outcome of just multiplicative noise~(see Methods).
+The comparison with the fit of the logarithmic fold-change by the normal distribution (equivalent to fitting fold-change by the lognormal distribution) illustrates that fluctuations cannot be understood as an outcome of environmental noise \JOD{without any additional structure or mechanism}~(see Methods).
 Further, the fit by the normal distribution indicates that fluctuations much larger than expected from a normal distribution may occur in some of these complex populations.
 Understanding the distribution of abundance fluctuations is required to quantify the likelihood these large fluctuations which have a major impact on risk-estimates and time-series forecasting.

 We now develop a simple model that is capable of predicting statistical features of all three data-sets, including the LFD.
 To achieve our goal of describing all three data sets, we keep the model both as generally-applicable and simply-formulated as possible.
 The model assumes that the abundance of a species/sector $i$, $x_i$ fluctuates around an equilibrium value, $x^*_i$, determined by the metabolic, ecological, or economic niche the species/sector occupies.
 We do not explore the system-specific mechanisms (resource competition, metabolic/economic interactions, etc.) that determine the particular equilibrium value~\cite{macarthur_species_1970,goldford_emergent_2018, horvath_sectoral_2000,fujita_urban_1989, mangan_negative_2010, sardans_empirical_2021}.
 Fluctuations then occur due to the stochastic processes governing population growth and decline.
-Deviations from the equilibrium value result in a linear restoring force, described by $(x^*_i-x_i)/\tau_i$, where $\tau_i$ is the timescale of return to equilibrium.
+Deviations from the equilibrium value result in a linear restoring force, described by $(x^*_i-x_i)/\tau_i$, where $\tau_i$ is the timescale of return to equilibrium\RV{, where we neglect additional contributions from species interactions}.
 Based on these assumptions, we call the model the Stochastic Linear-Response Model~(SLRM) of population dynamics.

 Assuming that population growth and decline occur in proportion to the abundance, we can write down the stochastic differential equation of the SLRM governing population abundances: